carpentries-incubator/geospatial-python/episodes/11-parallel-raster-computations.md

 Chunk size: [(1024, 1024)]
 ```

-Ideal chunk size values for this raster are thus multiples of 1024.
-An element to consider is number of
+Ideal chunk size values for this raster are multiples of 1024.
+An element to consider is the number of
 resulting chunks and their size.
 While the optimal chunk size strongly depends on the specific application, chunks
 should in general not be too big nor too small (i.e. too many).
 As a rule of thumb, chunk sizes of 100 MB typically
 work well with Dask (see, e.g., this [blog post](https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes)).
 Also,